Lunar New Year Mass Shooter Disarmed in Heroic Act at Second Dance Studio

 Tsay and family members left the studio Monday morning.
 He told NBCLA he is feeling OK, but tired after assisting police with the investigation since Sunday morning.

 The Tsays opened the ballroom and studio three decades ago.
-The Times reported that Brandon Tsay is a computer coder and works at the dance hall a few nights a week.
+Brandon Tsay is a computer coder and works at the dance hall a few nights a week.

 "It's older than both me and my brother," said sister Brenda Tsay.
 "This is a family business.
 All the customers have supported us throughout the years, so knowing some of them are gone -- it hurts."